enzzc/idhider/README.md

 to gain access to unauthorized resources, thus dismissing some use cases.

 Examples of **invalid** use cases:
- * as a token for a password reset flow flow
+ * as a token for a password reset flow
  * as a token that is part of a secret shareable URL

 The typical valid use case: prevent from disclosing internal information,